thorgrimjansrud/wago-device-autostart-app/README.md

 ## Create script

-Log in as root and create a script in init.d called "startmyapp", and make it executable:
+Log in as root and create a script in init.d called here "startmyapp", and make it executable:
 ```
 touch /etc/init.d/startmyapp
 chmod +x /etc/init.d/startmyapp